 I had never heard of Cholent.
 My introduction occurred as I was walking down an aisle that ran from the back to the front of a grocery store.
 I should mention that this was not my local grocery store.
 As I was walking, I noticed a bag of mixed beans on the shelf that was labeled Cholent Mix.
 Since I was in the middle of 30 days of beans, I grabbed the bag and decided to do some research.
-I learned that Cholent, which is sometimes spelled Chulent, is a Jewish sabbath dish that is started before the beginning of the sabbath and cooks in a slow cooker for eighteen to twenty-four hours before being served.
+I learned that Cholent, which is sometimes spelled Chulent, is a Jewish Sabbath dish that is started before the beginning of the Sabbath and cooks in a slow cooker for eighteen to twenty-four hours before being served.

 The bag of Cholent beans didn’t have a recipe on it.
 The website for the company also lacked a recipe.
 During my research, I learned the reason for this.
 Cholent in Jerusalem is like Chili in Houston.
-Everyone has their own recipe and there are even Cholent cook offs to determine who has the best Cholent recipe.
+Everyone has their own recipe, and there are even Cholent cook offs to determine who has the best Cholent recipe.

 I watched YouTube videos.
 I visited websites and forums.
 I took copious notes.
-Finally, I felt prepared to begin with the recipe.
+Finally, I felt prepared to begin with the recipe development.
 Then, there was the challenge of the flanken.
 Most websites agreed that the correct meat to use was flanken, or beef short ribs.
 My local market did not have short ribs and had never heard of flanken.

-I finally found flanken at a mexican carniceria.
+I finally found flanken at a Mexican carniceria.
 I know the flanken from the carniceria wasn’t kosher, but I don’t keep a kosher kitchen, so it didn’t really matter.
 My local grocery store doesn’t even have a small section of kosher foods.
 When I inquired about a kosher section, I was met with blank stares.
 I had to explain about Jewish dietary laws.
 They still stared.
 At that moment, I had to admit to myself that I really do live in the middle of nowhere.
 When I mentioned Gefen brand, I got no response, but when I mentioned Manischewitz, there was some recognition.
 I was referred to the wine section.

 Here’s the printable recipe.